weaviate/weaviate-io/developers/weaviate/current/modules/spellcheck.md

 # Introduction

 The SpellCheck module is a Weaviate module for checking spelling in raw texts in GraphQL query inputs.
-Using [the Python spellchecker](https://pypi.org/project/pyspellchecker/) as service, the module analyzes text, gives a suggestion and can force an auto correction.
+Using [the Python spellchecker](https://pypi.org/project/pyspellchecker/) as service, the module analyzes text, gives a suggestion and can force an auto-correction.

 # How to enable (module configuration)

 ### Docker-compose

-The Q&A module can be added as a service to the docker compose file.
+The Q&A module can be added as a service to the Docker-compose file.
 You must have a text vectorizer like `text2vec-contextionary` or `text2vec-transformers` running.
-An example docker-compose file for using the `spellcheck` module with the `text2vec-contextionary`:
+An example Docker-compose file for using the `spellcheck` module with the `text2vec-contextionary` is here:

 ```yaml
 ---